theabhayprajapati/theabhayprajapati/README.md

 - 👀 I’m interested in software devlopment
 - 🌱 I’m currently learning kotlin
 - 💞️ I’m looking to collaborate on kotlin project for making application
-- 📫 How to reach me
+- 📫 mail me on abhayoprajapati@gmail.com

 <!---
 theabhayprajapati/theabhayprajapati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.